 The major study findings are:

 - “Association between Benzodiazepine Use and Dementia: Data Mining of Different Medical Databases.”
-You can find this in International Journal of Medical Sciences, 2016.
+One can find this in International Journal of Medical Sciences, 2016.
 This study suggests a strong link between long-term use of benzodiazepines and dementia.
-In addition, the risk becomes higher when you use long-acting benzodiazepines.
+In addition, the risk becomes higher when a patient uses long-acting benzodiazepines.
 For example, Chlordiazepoxide, Clobazam, Clonazepam, and Diazepam.

 - “Benzodiazepine Use and Risk of Developing Alzheimer’s Disease or Vascular Dementia: A Case–Control Analysis”.
 It is from Drug Safety in 2015.
 This study clearly rejects the theory that benzodiazepines could cause dementia.